INGEOTEC/text_models/docs/source/voc.rst

 Once the date is selected, it is time to retrieve the tokens on the specified dates from the Spanish-speaking countries.
-The first instruction, from the following code, defines the Spanish-speaking countries.
-The second instruction retrieves the tokens and their frequency for each country.
+The second instruction, from the following code, defines the Spanish-speaking countries.
+The third instruction retrieves the tokens and their frequency for each country.

+>>> from text_models import Vocabulary
 >>> countries = ['MX', 'CO', 'ES', 'AR', 'PE', 'VE', 'CL', 'EC',
                  'GT', 'CU', 'BO', 'DO', 'HN', 'PY', 'SV', 'NI', 'CR', 'PA', 'UY', 'GQ']